ripsou88/old_school_project/README.md

 # old_school_project
-The goql of this repository is archived old project.
+The goal of this repository is archived old project.